 Progrès managing director says his side are ready to win

-The side from Luxembourg arrived in Glasgow on Wednesday to take on Rangers at Ibrox
+The side from Luxembourg arrived in Glasgow on Wednesday to take on Rangers.

-Progrès Niederkorn manager director Thomas Gilgemann says his side are all set to cause a massive shock by beating Rangers at Ibrox in the first leg of their Europa League qualifier.
+Progrès Niederkorn manager director Thomas Gilgemann says his side are all set to cause a massive shock by beating Rangers in the first leg of their Europa League qualifier.

 The 33-year-old was speaking at Ibrox ahead of the tie, in which the side from Luxembourg are massive underdogs.